First import all python add-ons etc that will be needed later on

 plt.show()

 The average distance given the distribution \(w(r)\) is \(\displaystyle \langle r \rangle = \int_0^\infty rw(r)dr\).
 The integral can be performed in the normal way but we use SymPy to illustrate this.
-THe steps are to define symbolic constants then do the integration.
-In SymPy infinity is oo (two lower case letter o).
-The conds=’none’ removes any periodic conditions and so simplified the result.
+The steps are to define symbolic constants then do the integration.

-# average distance algebraically
+# average distance algebraically using SymPy

 f01 = 4*pi*r**3*n*exp(-4*pi*r**3*n/3) # note that we do not use np.exp or np.pi as SymPy knows functions

-av= integrate(f01,(r,0,oo), conds='none') # use conds ='none' if you are happy that no funny results are expected.
+av= integrate(f01,(r,0,oo), conds = 'none') # use conds ='none' if you are happy that no funny results are expected.

 av